How to Write Woodwind Arrangements

 As we mentioned at the beginning, writing woodwind arrangements isn’t easy.
 Handing the job over to the professional may sound like an expensive option, but it doesn’t have to be.

-At a fraction of the normal cost, Supreme Tracks provides superb woodwind arrangers who’ll save you time and hassle without spending more than you can afford.
+At a fraction of the normal cost, Supreme Tracks provides superb music arrangers who’ll save you time and hassle without spending more than you can afford.
 And once you’re happy with the arrangement, we can also provide you with world-class woodwind section recording services.
-We’re an online music production company.
-At musician-friendly rates we provide top quality studio recording with experienced, professional sound engineers and session musicians.